imrefazekas/harcon/README.md

 ## Changelog

+- 0.9.0 : small redesign to allow to use in a Browserify/Webpack environment
 - 0.8.0 : automated (re/un)deployment added, rewritten event coordination subsystem
 - 0.6.0 : delivery fixes
 - 0.5.0 : initial release